FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 Once the JSON-LD files are received, the Data Curator begins the Review phase of the data curation process.
 The Data Curator will leave review comments for the Data Provider in an excel workbook and send the file back to the Data Provider to reconcile issues identified.
 The Review phase can involve iterative communications and often, a one-hour meeting is scheduled to review comments.

 :::{important}
-_This process does not include a technical review of the inventory data._
+This process does not include a technical review of the inventory data.
 :::

 Typically, the review comments revolve around fixing flows that are not compatible with FEDEFL or the FLCAC and fixing process metadata wording and content

-## Publication and Preservation
+## Publication
-### Publication
 Once your data have been reviewed and completed, the dataset(s) are ready for publication.
 The Data Curator will publish the data to its repository on the [Federal LCA Commons Collaboration Server](https://www.lcacommons.gov/lca-collaboration/).
-See indructions on connecting to the collaboration server [here](https://flcac-admin.github.io/FLCAC-docs/accessing-data#connecting-a-database-directly-to-the-flcac-collaboration-server).
+See indructions on connecting to the collaboration server [here](tips#connecting-a-database-directly-to-the-flcac-collaboration-server).

 FLCAC repositories are published at different intervals, so please inquire with the Data Curator or Repository Manager of the database your data is being published in regarding release timing.

 The USLCI Database is updated with new and revised data on a quarterly basis.
 Thus, the publication timeline of your data depends on its size and when the process begins.
 The timeframe is heavily dependent on the response times between you and NREL during the iterative communications of the Review phase and how many processes are being submitted.

 The USLCI is updated with new and revised data on a quarterly basis:

 - March 31
 - June 30
 - September 30
 - December 31

-### Preservation
+## Preservation
 The Data Curator will preserve the final dataset files according to [ISO 14721](https://www.iso.org/standard/57284.html) standards for long-term digital information preservation.
 That is, the final dataset file versions are stabilized, checked for fixity (i.e., verifying no digital file corruption), and stored such that the original and published datasets and their supporting metadata are archived.
 Only the initial dataset submission and the version final dataset as published are archived.
 These datasets will be saved until the next update is submitted and published.
 Older datasets may not be saved in the Federal LCA Data Commons but NREL retains the older datasets on their servers.
 Updates to previously published datasets shall contain a relevant note in the ‘Intended Application’ metadata field of the unit process Administrative Information.
 If a user needs an older dataset, they may access the archived [USLCI Database Downloads](https://github.com/uslci-admin/uslci-content/blob/dev/docs/release_info/release-downloads.md) or contact [the appropriate Repository Manager for a copy](https://flcac-admin.github.io/FLCAC-docs/flcac-repositories).

 ## Resources